 Simplification & flexibility - Review, and possibly revise, the INSPIRE rules, in particular on monitoring, reporting and spatial data harmonisation, to take into account the implementing risks and complexities with a view to reducing them (simplifying requirements).

 Experience from the previous reporting exercises and the conclusions of recent evaluations (REFIT evaluation of Directive 2007/2/EC and the Fitness Check on reporting and monitoring of EU environment policy) have shown the need to simplify and streamline monitoring and reporting, support better comparison of the implementation progress across Member States and allow for National and EU-wide overviews while reducing administrative monitoring and reporting burden.
 Monitoring and reporting have been aligned and streamlined by simplifying the legal provisions and amending the related Implementing Decision to make it more meaningful and effective.
 The Proposal on alignment of reporting obligations in the field of environment policy was adopted by the Council on 21 May 2019.
 The proposal for a review of the reporting Decision was adopted by the INSPIRE Committee on 27 November 2018 and was adopted by the College and published on 23rd August 2019.
-MS will report under the new regime from 15 December 2019 onwards and the Commission (JRC) has developed a reporting tool which will make the whole monitoring and reporting process much more effective and efficient.
+MS report under the new regime from 15 December 2019 onwards and the Commission (JRC) has developed a reporting tool which will make the whole monitoring and reporting process much more effective and efficient.
 Furthermore, the Commission has gathered evidence in 2017-2018 on possible issues/improvements to the INSPIRE framework.
 The findings have been discussed with Member State experts and the Commission will take the advice from the Member States expert group in consideration in the review of the interoperability regulation.
 The evidence gathering is now completed and the issues identified are now being translated in to revision of the existing regulation.
 This will make the application of the data specifications easier, more flexible and less burdensome without losing the benefits of standardisation and interoperability.
 The intention is to adopt a revised Regulation in 2020.

 Prioritization - Assist the Member States in applying and implementing the INSPIRE Directive (simplification of use), e.g. by the use of common tools, and promote priority setting together with the Member States.